New Order's Bernard Sumner and Mella Dee on 'Riptide', the state of the world and what's next

 “When we first started dabbling in electronic music after Joy Division and the first New Order album, it was like new territory.
 That’s more and more difficult now because electronic music has been around for such a long time, but when we started there weren’t many artists that were working in the electronic field – especially the dance-orientated side.”

-Aichison agreed that while he’s often “referenced the past”, he’s “always thinking about how to take things forward”.
+Aitchison agreed that while he’s often “referenced the past”, he’s “always thinking about how to take things forward”.

 “There’s no point in getting stuck on what’s been before or trying to recreate something that’s already existed,” he said.
 You’ve just got to put your own stamp on it and put yourself into it.”